mashingan/modern-opengl-notes/readme.md

 `vec3f(0.3, 0.3, 0.3)` to darken the floor surface reflection and after drawing it, we restore the color mask to `vec3f(1, 1, 1)` (identity vector) to make it normal.

+14. `framebuffer_inits.nim`
+This time the example a bit involved especially with the necessary refactor for needed handle object to its own object type.
+With `initScene` we immediately generate the vertex and buffer array, we also compile the vertex and fragment shader and attach those shaders to our program.
+We also abstract out the needed for loading the images.
+We put the program attribute variables into its own function so we just only need to call it.
+Apart from the big refactor, in this notes example, we define our framebuffers and its render buffer which we draw it after we finished drawing our cube, its reflection and also the floor.
+Except for initializing those buffers, it's no different than previous notes.

 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw
 [glfw]: https://www.glfw.org